Mohammedashkan/Mohammedashkan/README.md

 - 👨‍💻 All of my projects are available at [https://bzcode.netlify.app/]

 - 💬 Ask me about **"Hi, I'm Mohamed Ashkan, a software engineer with 3 years of experience.
 I'm passionate about building innovative and user-friendly software that solves real-world problems.In my previous role at Google, I developed a new algorithm for ranking search results that improved the accuracy of results by 10%.
 I also led a team of engineers in the development of a new mobile app that was downloaded over 1 million times.
 I'm proficient in a variety of programming languages, including Java, Python, and JavaScript.
 I'm also familiar with a variety of software development frameworks, such as Angular and React.I'm a highly motivated and results-oriented engineer.
-I'm also a team player and I'm always willing to learn new things.
-I'm confident that I can make a significant contribution to your team and help you achieve your goals.**
+I'm also a team player and always willing to learn new things.
+I'm confident that I can significantly contribute to your team and help you achieve your goals.**

 - 📫 How to reach me **ashkan.mohammed98@gmail.com**

-- 📄 Know about my experiences [https://mohammedashkan.github.io/CV/](https://mohammedashkan.github.io/CV/)
+- 📄 Know about my experiences [https://bzcode.netlify.app/]

 - ⚡ Fun fact **I think, I am a funny corrector and sleepy is my like one**